 And while it’s clear that Kinect is no longer part of Microsoft’s Xbox plans, it’s a little galling that an extra adapter is required in order to connect to the One S a peripheral that the company once forced upon its customers.

 Xbox One S games: Halo from the other side

-Combined with the usual third-party fare of Battlefield 1, FIFA 17, Final Fantasy XV and plenty more, you certainly won’t be short of new stuff to play on an Xbox One S this Christmas.
-And then there’s the old stuff to be digging back into.
+Combined with the usual third-party fare of Battlefield 1, FIFA 17, Final Fantasy XV and plenty more, you certainly won’t be short of new stuff to play on an Xbox One S. And then there’s the old stuff to be digging back into.